DWTechs/efficient-git/content/save.md

 git stash apply
 ```

-git stash apply may generate conflicts as your local branch diverged from remote. fix them by "using the current" state as this is the work you have made lately. then continue with the usual commands.
+"git stash apply" may generate conflicts as your local branch diverged from remote in step 2.
+Fix them by "using the current" state as this is the work you have made lately. then continue with the usual commands.

 ```bash
 git status